trueauracoral/Python-Projects/vids/README.md

 pipedapi_instance = https://pipedapi.kavin.rocks/
 command = mpv
 [THUMBNAILS]
-; This script will eventually display the thumbnail of each video link but this feature is still under development so it is set to False by default.
+; This script can display the thumbnail of videos you selected.
+If you would like to try out this feature set it to True and configure the imagviewer and temp_dir values. open_thumbs = False image_viewer = mspaint temp_dir = C:\\Users\\zoomer\\AppData\\Local\\Temp\\thumbnail

-open_thumbs = False
-image_viewer = mspaint
-temp_dir = C:\\Users\\zoomer\\AppData\\Local\\Temp\\thumbnail